mfrancisgioia/influence-finder/APPROACH.md

 My execution plan for the first 30 days wouldn't focus on engineering a final production UI.
 Instead, I'd take this exact prototype, put it in front of two or three strategists actively building live client pitches, and watch them use it without coaching them on how.

 The specific signal I'd be looking for: did the strategist feel confident enough in the ranked output to include it in a client-facing document without manually re-validating the list?
 That's the pass/fail test.
-If yes, the core ranking has earned trust and the next sprint is downstream features.
-If no, the problem is ranking explainability and that gets fixed before anything else gets built.
+If yes, the core ranking has earned trust, and the next sprint is downstream features.
+If not, the problem is ranking explainability, and that gets fixed before anything else gets built.

 The goal isn't to ship software.
 It's to find out if the data output gives strategists the confidence to stand in front of a client and defend the recommendation.
 That insight is what the actual roadmap gets built on.